 Deanna was born and raised in Washington State, and holds a law degree from the University of Washington School of Law.
 She has practiced law in both the private and public sector, and her legal experience includes criminal and civil litigation; defending the rights of accused persons as a public defender; protecting the rights of victims as a domestic violence special prosecutor; representing at-risk youth in order to ensure their access to education, health care, and housing; working as a staff attorney at the Washington State Court of Appeals; and serving for nearly a decade as a Judge pro tem.

-Ellie Wilson-Jones joined Sound Cities Association as a Policy Analyst in March 2015.
+Ellie Wilson-Jones joined Sound Cities Association as a Senior Policy Analyst in March 2015.
 Previously, Ellie worked for the Council of State Governments Justice Center, where she assisted Nebraska state leaders in analyzing their criminal justice system and identifying crucial reforms.
 She has also worked for the City of Seattle's Office of Intergovernmental Relations, City Council, and City Attorney's Office and served as a Judicial Extern to the Honorable Mary E. Fairhurst of the Washington Supreme Court.
 Before becoming an attorney, Ellie covered politics and government for Roll Call, The Seattle Times, and Skagit Valley Herald.
 She received her Bachelor's degree in Journalism and Political Science and her law degree from the University of Washington.